gabrielajara2982/gabrielajara2982/README.md

-## Hi there 👋

-I am Economist and Data Scientist with experience in artificial intelligence, machine learning, and deep learning projects.
+I am Data Scientist with Economy BA and experience in artificial intelligence, machine learning, and deep learning projects.
 I have experience in market research using Big Data to identify consumer trends and support brand entry.
 I am interested in continuing my professional development and contributing data science to business strategy and solutions.

 - 🔭 I’m currently working on App creation
 - 🌱 I’m currently learning AWS